 This is a course for graduate and advanced undergraduate students that will cover the physical and chemical principles that help us understand the fates of organic chemicals in the environment and describe the tools we use to study them.
 Both organic pollutants and naturally occurring chemicals that may be found in soil, aerosols, water, gas-phase, and biota will be discussed.
 Physical and chemical properties such as vapor pressure, solubility, and partitioning processes will be discussed and the methods used to estimate and measure these properties will be described.
 Chemical reactions that transform chemicals on terrestrial and atmospheric surfaces and in aqueous phases will also be introduced (e.g., photolysis, reactions with radicals, nucleophilic reactions, condensation, hydrolysis reactions, and redox reactions).
 Students will learn how to identify a chemical's most relevant fate process(es) and how molecular structure governs its behavior and transport in the environment.
 In addition, the course will introduce basics of the most important analytical techniques (i.e., mass spectrometric, chromatographic, spectroscopic, and sample collection and extraction methods) used to study and quantify trace organic compounds in the environment.
 Emphasis will be placed on real world examples (e.g., from oil spills and industrial accidents to waste disposal problems and processing of biogenic chemicals) and the latest scholarly literature in the field.

-The objective of this course is to introduce BSES students to cutting edge environmental science research.
-The first set of lectures will introduce some fundamental tools used to analyze environmental problems; the rest of the class will demonstrate how IU faculty members apply these tools to investigate real environmental problems they are working on.
-A broad cross-section of environmental science will be covered, including the disciplines of biogeochemistry, biology, chemistry, ecology, engineering, physics, and environmental policy.
-Specific topics include: Acid rain, persistent organic pollutants, air pollution, wildlife conservation, the ozone hole, climate change, energy problems and solutions, toxicology, wetland restoration, and environmental regulatory policy.
+The objective of this course is to introduce undergraduate students to topics of environmental science.
+The first set of lectures will introduce some fundamental tools used to analyze environmental problems; a broad cross-section of environmental science will be covered, including the disciplines of biogeochemistry, biology, chemistry, ecology, engineering, physics, and environmental policy.